wallarm/sidecar/helm/README.md

 ### Inbound traffic interception (port redirection)
 By default, Wallarm sidecar intercepts inbound traffic which comes to Pod's IP and application container port, then redirects this traffic to sidecar proxy container using iptables manipulation.
 Sidecar proxy does the job and then forwards traffic to application container.
 Inbound traffic interception is implemented using init container with `iptables`.
-This default behaviour can be configured by:
+This default behaviour can be configured:
 - on per-pod basis by setting Pod's annotation `sidecar.wallarm.io/sidecar-injection-iptables-enable` to `"false"`
 - globally by setting helm chart value `config.injectionStrategy.iptablesEnable` to `"false"`

 If inbound traffic interception is disabled, then sidecar proxy container will publish port with name `proxy`.
-In this case inbound traffic from Kubernetes service should be sent to the port named `proxy`, by setting `spec.ports.targetPort: proxy` in Service manifest.
+In this case inbound traffic from Kubernetes service should be sent to the port named `proxy`, by setting `spec.ports.targetPort: proxy` in your Service manifest.

-Example with disabled inbound traffic interception on per-pod basis is shown below.
+Example with disabled inbound traffic interception on per-pod basis is shown below:

 ```yaml
 apiVersion: apps/v1